 Location: Berliner Dom

 Berliner Dom, also known as the Berlin Cathedral, is a popular photo spot located in the heart of Berlin, Germany.
-The grand Neo-Baroque cathedral is a breathtaking sight to behold, with its soaring dome, intricate architectural details, and rich history.
+So many Instagram influencers when they are visiting Berlin they are having some photos in front of Berliner Dom.

 Regierungsviertel